Quantum entanglement between partons in a strongly coupled quantum field theory: Density matrices

 The von Neumann entropy is conventionally defined for discrete spectra, yet our system involves continuous momentum variables $\{p_1, p_2, \ldots\}$.
 To adhere to the standard formalism, we discretize momenta by confining the system to a finite box:

-Periodic boundary conditions (PBC) are imposed in the transverse directions, while in the longitudinal direction we apply PBC for bosons and anti-periodic boundary conditions (ABC) for fermions.
+We follow the standard convention in discretized light-cone quantization (DLCQ) and adopt the periodic boundary conditions (PBC) in the transverse directions, while in the longitudinal direction we apply PBC for bosons and anti-periodic boundary conditions (ABC) for fermions \cite{Brodsky:1997de}.
 The allowed momenta become discrete:

 The momentum integration and Dirac $\delta$-function are then replaced by discrete sums:

 where $V = L L_\perp^2$ is the spacetime volume and $\theta(z)$ is the Heaviside step function.
 In the narrow wave packet limit $\sigma \to 0$, the Gaussian becomes